MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 > To allow multiple users to access your Dev Center account, we recommend using Azure Active Directory to assign roles to individual users.
 Each user can then access the Dev Center account by signing in with their individual Azure AD credentials.
 For more info, see [Manage account users](manage-account-users.md).

 -   Create your Microsoft account using an email address that doesn't already belong to you or another individual, such as MyCompany_DevCenter@outlook.com.
 You may not be able to use an email address at your company's domain, especially if your company already uses Azure AD.
--   If you plan to join Windows program for app development in future and want to reuse your dev center account then it is recommended that you enroll to Windows program first and then join Microsoft Collaborate.
+-   If you plan to join Windows program for app development in future and want to reuse your dev center account, then it is recommended that you enroll to Windows program first and then join Microsoft Collaborate.
 Otherwise you might have to create separate accounts for these programs.
 -   Add a company phone number that does not require an extension and is accessible to key team members.

 ## How to associate your Dev Center account with Azure Active Directory and manage users

 You can use Azure Active Directory to add and manage additional users in your Dev Center account.
 You can define the role or custom permissions that each user should have.

-In order to add and manage account users, you must first associate your Dev Center account with your organization's Azure Active Directory.
+You must first associate your Dev Center account with your organization's Azure Active Directory to be able to add and manage users.

 This section describes how to do the following: